Born: November 19, 1983

 It was in 2012 that he was cast in Lena Dunham’s comedy-drama Girls as her onscreen love interest, Adam Sackler.
 He originally said no to the part, because his movie career was taking off, but reconsidered.
 The role helped put him on the map and earned him two Primetime Emmy nominations in 2013 and 2014.

 His work in the Coen Brothers' film Inside Llewyn Davis (2013) earned him an award at the 2012 Hamptons International Film Festival as Breakthrough Performer.
 In 2014, he won the prestigious Volpi Cup for Best Actor at the Venice Film Festival for Hungry Hearts (2014).

 In April 2014, it was confirmed that Adam would star as a villain in Star Wars: The Force Awakens.
 The film went onto becoming the highest-grossing film of 2015.
-More recently, the talented actor starred in the sci-fi mystery Midnight Special (2016), the dramedy Paterson (2016), and Martin Scorsese’s historical drama, Silence (2017).
+More recently, the talented actor starred in the sci-fi mystery Midnight Special (2016), the dramedy Paterson (2016), Martin Scorsese’s historical drama, Silence (2017), and Logan Lucky (2017).
 He also continued to work on Girls until its sixth and final season in 2017.